 Original music for productions of Čapek’s Rossum’s Universal Robots (Winchester) and Shakespeare’s Troilus and Cressida (Manchester).
 Original texts/music/direction for entertainments/shows featuring (Dutch) vocal curiosity shops like Chop Suey:

 Burlesque bar pianist and cake fairy.
 Circus gigs.
 Jungle musician in a bawdy house around the corner from the house of one’s beloved Spinoza.

 Set up music department (and library) for international 6th form in a convent with 150 elderly nuns next to an unregulated pig farm:

 Taught songwriting to Dutch teenagers with learning peculiarities: “Oranje, Oranje, Oranje,/Ze komen helemaal niet uit Spanje…”

-Attempted to direct the a cappella enthusiasms of Barcelona college students:
+Attempted to direct the a cappella enthusiasms of students at Barcelona’s splendid Industrial School:

 Man shall not live by bellows alone